normful/beathub/planning/NOTES.md

 # Features

-## User Stories
+## User stories we will implement

-### Will implement

-TODO: Add acceptance criteria and task breakdown for every single user story.
+- As a user, I want to be able to search for DJ sets to download.
+- As a user, I want to be able to search for single tracks to download.
 - As a user, I want to have the option to download the full DJ set.
-- As a user, I want to have the option to download the associated .CUE file.
+- As a user, I want to have the option to download the associated cuesheet file for a DJ set.
 - As a user, I want to have the option to download single tracks split from a DJ set.
-- As a user, I want be see the tracklist of a set.
+- As a user, I want be see the tracklist of a DJ set if a cuesheet file exists.
 - As a user, I want to see pictures of the artist at shows they've previously played at.

-### Might implement, time-permitting
+## User stories we might implement, time-permitting

+- As a user, I want be see the tracklist of a DJ set retrieved from <http://www.1001tracklists.com> if a cuesheet file doesn't exist.
 - As a user, I want to be able to visit the SoundCloud page of an artist.
 - As a user, I want to be able to visit the official website of an artist.
 - As a user, I want to look up the lyrics for a song I like.

-### Won't implement
+## User stories we won't implement

 - As a user, I want to be able to log in and out of the app.
 - As a user, I want suggestions for new artists to explore, based on the music I previously listened to.